Koeng101/dnadesign/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Is something broken?
-Create a bug report to help us improve `poly`!
+Create a bug report to help us improve `dnadesign`!
 No issue is too small :)
 title: ''
 labels: ['needs-triage', 'bug']
 assignees: ''